shortstheory/dtn-unetstack/README.md

 The PDUs themselves will be serialized to bytes for storage on the node using the [Gson](https://github.com/google/gson) library.
 The filename of this JSON will be the PDU ID.
 This will make it easier to manage the files with relation to the database entries.
 All the serialized PDUs will be kept in a separate directory on each node.

-When the DTNA finds a new node (either through a Beacon or a snooped message), it will query the database/data structure for the PDUs destined for the node.
+When the DTNLink finds a new node (either through a Beacon or a snooped message), it will query the database/data structure for the PDUs destined for the node.
 Once this is done, the TTLs are checked for expiry.
 The agent will then send the PDU over one of the ReliableLinks (RLs).

 As we are exclusively using RLs, we are *guaranteed* to get a notification about the result of the delivery.
 It will continue to listen for notifications for the delivery status of the PDUs.
 If the agent is notified of a successful transmission, the entry is deleted from the database/data structure and the corresponding PDU file is deleted along with it.
 If the agent receives a notification about delivery failure, <what will it do?>

 **Edge Case:** If the receiving node is out of buffer space, we can lose a message entirely!
 The receiving node will not be able to store the message due to insufficient buffer space, but the RL will report successful delivery, causing the sending node to delete the message from its buffer.
 This might be addressed in the future if it becomes a significant problem.

 ```
-// This will also be an inner class of DTNA!
+// This will also be an inner class of DTNLink!
-// should this be allowed to make the DatagramReqs or should that be offloaded to the DTNA?
+// should this be allowed to make the DatagramReqs or should that be offloaded to the DTNLink?
 class DtnMsg {
     int nextHop;
     long expiryTime;